Medical History

 Severe gastro-oesophageal reflux disease.
 2 x Nissen’s fundoplication

 Neuropathic intestinal dysmotility with large gastric losses.
-Continuous jejunal tube feeds, stomach on free drainage
+Jejunal tube feeds, stomach on free drainage.
+Tolerating some oral feeding, although tolerance varies on a daily basis

 Bulbar dysfunction with silent aspiration of fluids.
 ARDs survivor